frontendgenius/50Project50Days/README.md

-# 50Project50DaysHindi
+# 50Project50Days
-50 unique mini-projects to sharpen your HTML, CSS &amp; JavaScript skills in Hindi
+50 unique mini-projects to sharpen your HTML, CSS &amp; JavaScript skills

 What you'll learn